ORTHODOX MUSIC MASTER CLASS 2020

 * Intermediate conductors are expected to read music, have a working knowledge of key signatures and staff notation, and be able to hear and accurately discern pitches and intervals; you should be able to sing any given part of a 4-part choral score, and have some experience directing an ensemble or currently hold a conducting position.

-* Advanced conductors should have completed a music degree–either an undergraduate or graduate degree or be, at the very least, in their 3rd year of a 4-year college degree program.
+* Advanced conductors should have completed a music degree–either an undergraduate or graduate degree or be, at the very least, in their 3rd year of a 4-year music degree program.
 This presupposes the completion of the standard 2-year sequence of courses in music theory, ear-training, and keyboard harmony.
 Advanced conductors should have the basic ability to analyze a score and be able to play a 4-part choral score at the piano (not necessarily at a performance level or tempo).
 They should have, also, conducting experience with a choral and/or instrumental ensemble.

 The good news for all level of conductors is that as soon as you register, you can begin to build your musicianship skills through an online course of study with Musition & Auralia, a music theory & ear-training program.
 Advanced conductors will also receive individual instruction via Skype sessions.
 Through this unique pre-event training, all conductors will be optimally prepared for the Master Class in June.

 How will the different levels be taught?

 The beginner & intermediate conductors will be taught as separate groups in a class setting.
 The daily, 3-hour blocks will focus on the development of manual technique & all the joints of the arm, the various ways of beating (legato, staccato, etc.) in all tempos, and expressive use of hands.
 Students will have the opportunity to apply concepts to assigned repertoire.
 The classes will be accompanied by a professional pianist.
 Qualified conductors from these classes may be selected to direct a hymn with the Master Class Choir.
 The Beginner Class will be taught by Dr. Irina Riazanova & Anastasia Serdseva, and the Intermediate Class by Dr. Peter Jermihov.